Social Icons

 Directed by Steven Spielberg

-The movie pulls out the debate of freewill.
-Is freewill truly freewill if my future actions are known beforehand.
-The Bible makes us know that God knows the end from the beginning, and that he handcrafted us, so those that mean we have freewill or are we just a piece of a big puzzle.
+The movie brings up the debate of free will.
+Is free will truly free will if my future actions are known beforehand?
+The Bible tells us that God knows the end from the beginning and that He handcrafted us.
+So, does that mean we have free will, or are we just a piece of a big puzzle?

-Minority Report answers that question by saying even if the future is known, the path can still be changed, it is just a matter of determination.
-Set 50 years into the future, this classic is about a future where the criminals are arrested before they commit the crime.
+Minority Report answers that question by saying that even if the future is known, the path can still be changed; it’s just a matter of determination.
+Set 50 years into the future, this classic is about a future where criminals are arrested before they commit the crime.

-The story itself was written by Philip K. Dick, and it was supposed to be a sequel to the 1990 Dick adaptation of the movie Total Recall, which starred Arnold Schwarzenegger.
-When the sequel was not forth coming, novelist Jon Cohen was hired in 1997 to adapt the story for a potential film version.
-Cruise got a hold of the script and passed it on to Spielberg, with the hope that they will make a movie together from it.
-Spielberg liked the script but decided it need to be improved upon and so Cohen did another draft and Cruise and Spielberg decided to go in together to make the movie, both deciding not to take any money upfront but to share a percentage of the gross profit.
+The story itself was written by Philip K. Dick, and it was supposed to be a sequel to the 1990 Dick adaptation of Total Recall, which starred Arnold Schwarzenegger.
+When the sequel didn’t materialize, novelist Jon Cohen was hired in 1997 to adapt the story for a potential film version.
+Cruise got a hold of the script and passed it on to Spielberg, hoping they would make a movie together from it.
+Spielberg liked the script but decided it needed improvement, so Cohen did another draft.
+Cruise and Spielberg then decided to go in together to make the movie, both agreeing not to take any money upfront but to share a percentage of the gross profit.

-Boasting of high-tech graphics and CGI, this futuristic film looked certain, like if God willing we are all here in the next 50 years that movie looked like what it will be.
+Boasting high-tech graphics and CGI, this futuristic film looked certain — like, if God willing, we are all here in the next 50 years, the movie looked like what it might be.

-The movie plot centers on the Lead Character, John Anderton.
+The movie’s plot centers on the lead character, John Anderton.
 In April 2054, Captain John Anderton (Tom Cruise) is chief of the Washington, D.C.
 PreCrime police force.
-Thanks to their proficiency and effectiveness and intense use of future visions generated by three "precogs", (these precogs are mutated humans with precognitive abilities) to stop murders, the city of Washington has been murder free for 6 years.
-The moment the murderers think it up in their mind, this precogs sends a visual message and the culprit is picked up before the crime is committed.
+Thanks to their proficiency and effectiveness — and the intense use of future visions generated by three "precogs" (mutated humans with precognitive abilities) — the city of Washington has been murder-free for six years.
+The moment a murder is thought of, the precogs send a visual message, and the culprit is picked up before the crime is committed.

-Things change for Anderton soon enough, that while the system is being audited by Danny Witwer (Colin Farrell), the precogs predict that Anderton will murder a man named Leo Crow in 36 hours.
+Things change for Anderton when, while the system is being audited by Danny Witwer (Colin Farrell), the precogs predict that Anderton will murder a man named Leo Crow in 36 hours.

-Anderton is surprised because he knows no Leo Crow, so now breaks loose and is on the run, stealing one of the precogs in order to help clear his name.
+Anderton is surprised because he knows no Leo Crow.
+Chaos breaks loose, and Anderton is on the run, stealing one of the precogs to help clear his name.

 0 comments: